polijaimesb/2025_CommunityLevelFactors_BuprenorphineTreatment/README.md

 Treatment episodes are defined using a 14-day gap rule.
 Adherence is measured with PDC over 30- and 90-day windows.
 Outcomes include discontinuation (episode duration < 180 days) and categorical duration outcomes (short (0-3 months), medium (3-6 months), extended-medium (6-12 months), long (more than 12 months).
 Demographic, diagnostic, procedural, and contextual variables are used as predictors.
 Multinomial logistic regression identifies factors associated with treatment retention.

 ## Publication
-This code supports a manuscript currently in preparation exploring predictors of buprenorphine treatment duration using real-world claims data.
+Jaimes-Buitron PA, Zhang K, Gong Y, Guo Y, Bauer C, Vivas-Valencia C. Community-level factors influencing the duration of buprenorphine treatment in individuals with opioid use disorder: a cohort study using US longitudinal claims data.
+BMJ Public Health.
+2025;3:e003767. https://doi.org/10.1136/bmjph-2025-003767